algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Management/Project_Calendar.md

 Pierre:

 - &check; Document: Transfer the data from the agenda and the trello into the project calendar
-- &cross; Document: Complete the project communication plan
+- &check; Document: Complete the project communication plan
 - &cross; Document: Complete the report of the firsts two weeks
-- &cross; Document: Send full functionnal specification to the customers
+- &check; Document: Send full functionnal specification to the customers
   <br>

 Alexandre: